savoygrizzly/dimrill/README.md

 Loads files at the specified paths but does not initialize the Schemas.

+`loadSchemaFromString(jsonString: string, filePath: string):void`:

+Loads a schema from a stringified JSON string with path-based prefixing.
+This allows loading schemas directly from strings instead of files.

+- `jsonString`: A valid JSON string containing the schema definition
+- `filePath`: A virtual file path (e.g., "orders/permissions.dmrl.json")

+The method supports path-based prefixing similar to `autoload` - if the `filePath` contains directory separators (e.g., "orders/permissions.dmrl.json"), the directory structure will be used as a prefix in the schema (e.g., "orders:permissions").

+This is useful when schemas need to be loaded dynamically or from sources other than local files.

 `compileSchemas():Promise<void>`:

-Compile schemas loaded with `loadSchema` and initialize the Schemas.
+Compile schemas loaded with `loadSchema` or `loadSchemaFromString` and initialize the Schemas.

 `schemaHasCompiled():boolean`: